samvera/bulkrax/README.md

 ## Customizing Bulkrax

-For further information on how to extend and customize Bulkrax, please see the [https://github.com/samvera-labs/bulkrax/wiki/Customizing](Bulkrax Customization Guide).
+For further information on how to extend and customize Bulkrax, please see the [Bulkrax Customization Guide](https://github.com/samvera-labs/bulkrax/wiki/Customizing).

 ## How it Works
 Once you have Bulkrax installed, you will have access to an easy to use interface with which you are able to create, edit, delete, run, and re-run imports and exports.